B2B ecommerce is on a roll. In 2021, B2B ecommerce grew 1.17 times faster than all U.S. manufacturing and distributor sales.

-Companies following a B2B ecommerce business model use various electronic tools to make their products and services available to buyers.
+Companies following a B2B ecommerce business model use various devices to make their products and services available to buyers.
 These tools include websites, mobile apps, computers, smartphones, and kiosks.

 B2B ecommerce companies typically offer several payment options, enabling buyers to complete online transactions easily.
 For example, a company may accept PayPal, Google Pay, Apple Pay, Amazon Pay, and several types of credit cards.